borgbase/docs.borgbase.com/strategy.md

 1. A list of your data assets.
 2. Where they are located and how they are backed up.
 3. Identified common errors regarding backup correlations, security and frequency.

+### Backups vs. Archives
+This article will mainly discuss **Backups**, rather than **Archives**.
+The main difference between the two:

+- **Backups** are a copy of production data that's frequently updated without changing the source data.
+Main challenge is to keep up with changing source data and restore quickly if needed.
+- **Archives** are generally accessed less frequently and the source data is deleted after creating the archive.
+E.g. tape storage with old accounting data.
+Main challenge is longevity of the data medium.

 ## Step 1 – Inventory of Data Assets
 A data asset is anything that's digital and that has value to you.
 This includes individual files, as well as data stored in databases or some other means.
 Data assets will have different value to you.
 Losing baby pictures and your client database will be more severe than losing your WhatsApp chat history.